-An easy recipe, this Creamy Italian Sausage and Pasta Soup is loaded with sausage, macaroni, basil, tomatoes, cheese and more.
+This Creamy Italian Sausage and Pasta Soup is loaded with Italian sausage, macaroni, basil, tomatoes, cheese and more.
 So hearty and delicious!

 We love soup around here and I’m always excited to start putting it back on the menu when cool weather arrives.
 We of course have our favorite soup recipes, but I’m also continually trying new soups and adding them to our repertoire, too.
 Occasionally, I even have fun experimenting and coming up with my own new soup recipe!